The Hoosier Family

 Once we arrived on campus, I will never forget how nice everyone was to my family and, especially, Jenna as we walked into the warm and friendly admissions office.
 Remember, we had been to several admissions offices before this visit, and IU’s stood out in our minds (and still does even today).
 “Was it the friendliness of the mid-west,” I asked my husband and my girls?
 We were also in awe of the beauty of the campus.
 The students were nice, and everyone in the residence hall we visited was helpful, letting us take peeks at their rooms, cafeteria, and study lounge.

-Fast forward…Jenna is now in her junior year, living in the house of her "dream sorority," and has found her home away from home.
+Fast forward…Jenna is now in her senior year, living in the house of her "dream sorority," and has found her home away from home.
 I'm also happy to report that she has made IU's academic honors list for the second year in a row.
 Jenna is majoring in journalism and minoring in psychology, working hard in school, serving as an officer in her sorority, and still meeting new people.
 I would say her world opened up and has gotten much bigger and more fulfilling because of IU.

 As I said in the beginning, making the decision to attend IU has been life changing for our daughter.
 She has made friends from all over the country: Chicago, Ohio, New York, New Jersey, Michigan, California, Florida, and Indiana, of course!
 Giving our daughter the opportunity to go to IU has opened up so many doors and avenues that she would have never traveled.